-If you’re looking for a collaboration that pushes the boundaries in terms of style, very much a ‘love them or hate them’ kind of shoe, then look no further than Raf Simons collab with Adidas.
+If you’re looking for a collaboration that pushes the boundaries in terms of style, then look no further than Raf Simons collaboration with Adidas.
 But the truth is, there is no shortage of collaborations to choose from, the trend for this kind of creative partnership is now ubiquitous.

 The Rise of The Trainer

-The increasing popularity of the trainer is looking truly unstoppable at the moment, with the industry apparently worth somewhere in the region of $50 million a year and growing all the time.
+The increasing popularity of the trainer is looking truly unstoppable at the moment, with the industry expecting to grow to $84.4billion by 2018.
 The humble trainer has come a long way from its simple beginnings, and the market for the versatile footwear shows no signs of waning anytime soon.

 The very first incarnation of the trainer as we know it today, was invented in the 19th century and they were nicknamed ‘plimsolls’ due to the join of the upper of the shoe and rubber sole resembling the Plimsoll line on ships.

-The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll, attached to a canvas or leather upper and it’s a design which is relatively unchanged today in modern trainers.
+The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll, attached to a canvas or leather upper and it’s a design which is relatively unchanged today in trainer fashion.